Famous Car Logos: Car Brand Logos, Names, and Meanings

 Chrysler Logo

 The distinctive design of the Chrysler emblem stands out in the panoply of iconic automobile logos.
-The emblem of Chrysler, a subsidiary of the Stellantis conglomerate, takes its cue from the Kruessler family crest.
+Chrysler, a subsidiary of the Stellantis conglomerate, takes its cue from the Kruessler family crest.
 This connection to heritage was reinforced in the 1930s when wings were incorporated into the emblem to signify the brand’s commitment to the highest quality.

 Drawing on historical context, some experts believe that the Chrysler emblem resembles a royal wax seal, a symbol traditionally associated with authority and authenticity.
 Over the decades, the brand has undergone several changes to its look, even briefly adopting the “Pentastar” design, among other choices.
 However, a consistent theme on the brand’s journey to uniqueness has been a return to the winged emblem.